malgebary/Azure-Route-Server-MicroHack/README.md

 1- **Check on routing from source VM (***On-Prem-VM***):**

-Navigate to Network interfaces -> OnPrem-VMNIC -> Help -> Effective routes:
+Navigate to Network interfaces -> OnPrem-VMNIC -> Help -> Effective routes

+Or use Cli:

+az network nic show-effective-route-table -g Route-Server -n onprem-VMNIC --output table

 - 10.1.0.0/16 is ***HUB-SCUS*** Vnet prefix.
 - 10.2.0.0/16 is ***On-Prem1-Vnet*** prefix where the destination ***On-Prem1-VM*** is located, this shows that source VM has learned the route to destination VM.